melodicore/dfxengine/injector/README.md

 ### Preset dependencies

-The injector module currently declares two preset components to be used as dependencies.
+The injector module currently declares three preset components to be used as dependencies.

 * [`Injector`](../injector-api/src/main/java/me/datafox/dfxengine/injector/api/Injector.java) can be used to request any arbitrary component or components during runtime by using the `getComponent(...)` and `getComponents(...)` methods.
 * `Logger` (`org.slf4j.Logger`) can be used to request a slf4j logger.
-It has the `PER_INSTANCE` instantiation policy and uses the requesting class parameter of `InstantiationDetails` as a parameter to `LoggerFactory.getLogger()` internally to get the appropriate logger.
+It has the `PER_INSTANCE` instantiation policy and uses the requesting component's signature from `InstantiationDetails` as a parameter to `LoggerFactory.getLogger()` internally to get the appropriate logger, the method of which can be selected with `LoggerType`.

-### Arrays
+* [`LoggerType`](src/main/java/me/datafox/dfxengine/injector/InjectorImpl.java) is an enum with three possible values that determine how the `Logger` name is resolved.

-Arrays are allowed as components.
-Internally, references to primitive arrays are stored as is, but references to object arrays are not stored as `Object[].class` or equivalent, but instead as `java.lang.reflect.Array.class` with the object's class as a parameter.
-So if you are requesting components manually:
+  * `CLASSIC` is the normal way of using the requesting component's `Class` as a parameter for `LoggerFactory.getLogger()`.

-* Do: `Injector.getComponent(Array.class, String.class)`
+  * `PARAMETERS` includes type parameters in the logger name, but stripping their package prefixes for more concise output.
+This is the default option if no `LoggerType` component is declared by the user.
-* Do not: `Injector.getComponent(String[].class)`
+  * `FULL_PARAMETERS` is the same as `PARAMETERS` but does not strip the package prefixes.

 ## Annotations